Interurban Bridge: Builder Lima-Toledo Traction

 The bridge has been abandoned for many years.
 It was constructed by the Lima-Toledo Traction company, an early 1900s interurban trolley line that ran primarily adjacent to the Baltimore and Ohio steam railroad from Toledo to Lima and from there south to Springfield on a connecting interurban line, the Dayton, Springfield, and Urbana.
 Many Ohio interurban lines struggled financially from inception.
 In an attempt to create operational efficiency under one management, the L-T along with other Ohio interurbans was brought under lease control of the Ohio Electric corporation to form one large widespread Ohio interurban network.
-All equipment was relettered and operated as the Ohio Electric.
+All equipment was relettered and operated as the Ohio Electric Railway.
 Financially the consolidation didn't work, and when the OE went bankrupt in 1921, the L-T returned to its former owners and operated as the Lima-Toledo Railroad.
 It continued interurban service between Toledo and Lima using its essential long bridge over the wide Maumee River.